marcocarollo/Lunar-Lander/README.md

 # Lunar-Lander

-This repository contains the final project for Reinforcement Learning course of the Master Degree in Data Science and Scientific Computing, A.Y.
+This repository contains the final project for the Reinforcement Learning course of the Master Degree in Data Science and Scientific Computing, A.Y.
 2022-2023.
 The slides for the final presentation are available [here](Lunar_Lander_presentation.pdf).

-Goal of this project is to solve the [LunarLander-v2](https://gymnasium.farama.org/environments/box2d/lunar_lander/) OpenAI Gymnasium environment using various model-free reinforcement learning algorithms, namely:
+The goal of this project is to solve the [LunarLander-v2](https://gymnasium.farama.org/environments/box2d/lunar_lander/) OpenAI Gymnasium environment using various model-free reinforcement learning algorithms, namely:

 - [Monte Carlo Control](src/MC_lander.py)
 - [SARSA](src/SARSA_lander.py)
 - [Expected SARSA](src/ESARSA_lander.py)
 - [Q-Learning](src/Q_lander.py)

-To apply these algorithms, the environment is discretized using a tile coding approach.
-To reduce the effect of the curse of dimensionality, the discretization is performed in a more effective way.
+To apply these algorithms, the environment is discretized using state aggregation.
+To reduce the effect of the curse of dimensionality, the discretization is performed more effectively.

 Each model's hyperparameters are tuned using a grid search approach.
 The results of this analysis are available in the following folders: